Your venetian blinds styling guide

 - You can have the windows open and shutters pulled closed without them flapping around in a breeze.

-- They’re perfect for doors as they are fixed.
+- They’re perfect for doors as they can be fixed.
 Blinds will move, even if you attach them with a bracket.

 Our style consultants are really skilled at knowing what works best where so when it comes to choosing the right blinds for each room of your home, they can help guide you through your choices.
 Book your free in-home consultation today.